PeeJWeeJ/FloatingActionButton/README.md

 ### Description

+Added ability for force show/hide the button. e.g. when you set forceShow to true, the button will not hide.

 Android [floating action button] which reacts on scrolling events.
 Becomes visible when an attached target is scrolled up and invisible when scrolled down.

 ![Demo](art/demo.gif)